 Winter in Paris

 Winter weather in Paris is usually wet and the temperatures are between +3C to +6C.
 The upside about visiting Paris in winter is it is less crowded and cheaper.
 You can visit famous museums and galleries without long queues and large crowds.
 Hotels and flights are cheaper due to low season, and there is a winter sale on.
 There are two seasonal sales in Paris – winter and summer.
 Winter sale starts in early January and lasts until mid-February.
 Summer sale starts at the end of June and lasts through the July.
 This will also be one of the best seasons to visit Disneyland in Paris, although the weather may be a bummer.

 Mid to late December is a high season because of Christmas and New Year’s.
 Champs-Elysée is lit up by garlands of shimmering light, and the whole city is decorated in a festive way.
 There are ice-skating rinks throughout the city where you can bring your kids, and one is in front of Hôtel-de-Ville.
 Christmas Markets are set up in different neighborhoods, with their warm wood-roofed booths, vin chaud (hot wine), enchanting decorations, gifts and gourmet treats.
 Sometimes you even might get snow.

 Spring in Paris

 If you love gardens, parks and blooming, Paris in springtime is a wonderful idea.
 The weather is getting warmer, although it may still rain quite a lot in March and April.
 Paris is a popular destination throughout the year, and although spring is a shoulder season it is getting crowded.
 It is, however, easier to get a hotel and airline tickets at a decent price than during high seasons.
 You can do all the attractions during your spring stay in Paris, but remember to bring an umbrella.
 Despite the rainy weather during the earlier months of spring, this is the best time of the year to visit Paris for me.

-We did a champagne cruise on the Seine in March – it was a bit chilly, but we were lucky with the weather as it was dry but rather grey.
+We did a champagne cruise on the Seine when we visited Paris in March – it was a bit chilly, but we were lucky with the weather as it was dry although rather grey.
 GET YOUR CRUISE TICKETS HERE